-One of the most common questions that we hear from researchers is, “When will this document be declassified?” (sometimes expressed more plaintively as, “Why isn’t this document declassified?”).
-Even for seasoned researchers, security classification can seem mysteriously opaque and may hint of governmental cover-up or paranoia.
+One of the most common questions that we hear from researchers is, “When will this document be declassified?” (sometimes expressed more plaintively as, “Why isn’t this document declassified yet?”).
+Even for seasoned researchers, security classification can seem mysterious and opaque and hint of governmental cover-up or paranoia.

-To dispel some of the mystery, our Declassification Unit describes here the process by which classified documents are opened to the public.
+To dispel some of this mystery, our Declassification Unit describes below the process through which classified documents are opened to the public.

 How is information declassified?

-*John F. Kennedy was not the only President to record Oval Office conversations, but they have been of particular interest to the public.
-For this and other reasons they represent a significant portion of the Kennedy Library’s declassification work.
-They deserve, and will receive, their own blog post in the future.
+*Note: John F. Kennedy was not the only president to record Oval Office conversations, but his recordings have been of particular interest to the public.
+For this and other reasons, the presidential recordings represent a significant portion of the Kennedy Library’s declassification work.
+They will receive their own blog post in the future.